rishitvm/Learnings/README.md

   * Used for: Generating natural-sounding speech from LLM-generated text responses.
   * Language: English (VCTK dataset-based voices)

-- LLM (Large Language Model) – Meta llama-3.1-8b-instant
+- LLM (Large Language Model) – Meta LLaMA
   * Model: llama-3.1-8b-instant (via Groq API)
   * Used for: Understanding conversation context, generating follow-up questions, summarizing interactions, and deciding when the conversation should end.
   * Speed: Optimized for ultra-low latency with Groq’s accelerated inference.